Luminarts has recently made revisions to the application process for Project Grants. Please read the information below.

 Luminarts Fellows are encouraged to apply for funding of projects that break new ground artistically, professionally, and personally.
 While Project Grants aim to support a broad and diverse scope of career development opportunities for Fellows, Project Grant proposals are strongest when they demonstrate a significant and pivotal impact on the individual Fellow and their career trajectory in the arts.
 The Review Committee also takes into account if the project addresses relevant social issues and its potential impact on the community.

 In addition, Fellows who have not yet applied for a project grant in the past must contact Luminarts’ Executive Director, Jason Kalajainen prior to submitting a project grant proposal; to discuss the project in detail, the budget, and ask any questions that may increase the quality and overall impact of the project being proposed.
-A link will be sent out prior to March 15 to schedule a time to chat with Jason.
-Fellows are asked to schedule the meeting no later than February 10, 2021 for the March 15 application deadline.
-Dates to talk to Jason will be available towards the end of February.
+A link will be sent out prior to October 15 to schedule a time to chat with Jason.
 If you have previously applied for a project grant you are not required to schedule a meeting with Jason prior to your submission.
 At the completion of your project you will be required to schedule a summary meeting with Luminarts' Associate Director, Leslie Haviland.

 Please note that Luminarts Fellows are eligible to receive Project Grant funding only one time per 12 month period.